Customer as compass: digital strategy guides transformation

 Step 1 for Esri: align the organization

 More than 40 Esri employees, representing all divisions of the company, collaborated to craft the future customer experience.
-Connective facilitated a number of these cross-departmental workshops to first ensure alignment on the customer needs, business considerations, and brand expression.
+Our strategy team facilitated a number of these cross-departmental workshops to first ensure alignment on the customer needs, business considerations and brand expression.

 Step 2 for Esri: imagine the ideal customer experience